The trusts industry worldwide is a large, mature and increasingly competitive one.

 Trusts (Private International Law) Act 2015

-The trusts industry worldwide is a large, mature and increasingly competitive one.
-In this marketplace, many jurisdictions have enacted so-called firewall legislation designed to attract substantial investment and deposited trust funds, by providing a secure environment in which local law trusts are free from attack by foreign laws and foreign courts.
+This legislation is designed to attract substantial investment and deposited trust funds by providing a secure environment in which local law trusts are free from attack by foreign laws and foreign courts.